This post may contain affiliate links. Please read our disclosure policy.

-- Spread the butternut squash onto the baking sheet and drizzle the olive oil on top.
+- Place the butternut squash onto the prepared baking sheet and drizzle olive oil on top.
 Season with salt and pepper and toss to coat.
-Spread the squash into an even layer, being careful not to overcrowd them.
-Roast for 30-40 minutes until they start to soften and caramelize on the bottom.
+Spread the squash into an even layer and roast until they soften and begin to caramelize, 30-35 minutes.
+Set aside to cool while preparing the rest of the salad.

-- In a large bowl, whisk the salad dressing ingredients together.
-Add the chopped kale on top of the dressing, and massage the dressing into the kale.
+- In a large serving bowl, whisk together the salad dressing ingredients.
+Add the chopped kale on top of the dressing, and use your hands to massage the dressing into the kale to tenderize them.

 - Add the quinoa and cooled butternut squash on top of the kale and dressing and toss carefully to combine.